 - 1 zucchini, cut into chunks (you'll need 2/3-1 cup)

 - 1 cup high quality gluten free flour blend (see notes)

 - 1/4 tsp salt

 - 1/2 tsp cinnamon

-- Blend oil, eggs, vanilla and 2/3 cup of the zucchini together in a blender (I use a Ninja) until you have 1 1/3 cup mixture.
-Add more zucchini if necessary to reach the 1 1/3 cup.
+- Blend oil, eggs, vanilla and 2/3 cup of the zucchini together in a blender until you have 1 1/2 cups mixture.
+Add more zucchini if necessary to reach the 1 1/2 cup.

-- Add remaining ingredients, except chocolate chips, and blend until smooth.
-Add chocolate chips and blend briefly just to mix them in.
+- Add remaining ingredients, except chocolate chips, and blend on low power until smooth.
+Stir in chocolate chips.

-- Line muffin tins with paper liners and pour batter into pans, filling about 2/3 full.
+- Line muffin tins with liners (I love these parchment liners) and pour batter into pans, filling about 2/3 full.